Holden Commodore (VZ): Overview

 The VZ is notable for being the only Commodore series of recent times to not officially introduce a Series II update to the range, however, a number of mechanical changes were made in January 2006, designated MY06.
-Holden introduced the new L76 6.0-litre V8 to its range.
-The V8 has been slightly detuned, and both Displacement on Demand and variable valve timing have been removed.
+At this point, Holden introduced the new L76 6.0-litre V8 to its range to replace the outgoing LS1.
+The L76 has been slightly detuned, and both Displacement on Demand and variable valve timing have been disabled, while the L98 variant used later does not have any Displacement on Demand or variable valve timing hardware installed.
+The L76 was used until July 2006 (the release of the VE series), when Holden switched to the L98 until the VZ range ended production.

 The base V6 also went from 175 to 172 kW and the High Output V6 went from 340 to 335 Nm at the same time, to meet new ADR 79/01 (Euro III) emissions standards effective from 1 January 2006.

 Sales of the VZ series failed to match those of the preceding VY in light of rising small car sales, higher fuel prices and growing interest in the whole new replacement, the VE series.

 The VZ Commodore sedans were superseded by the VE series on 10 July 2006, whilst the wagon and utility ranges lived on for almost another year.
 VZ Ute production ended in August 2007, whilst the last wagon rolled off Holden's Elizabeth plant line on 6 September 2007.